-'This is not a pro-people budget' - Asiedu Nketia slams NPP over E-levy
+'This is not a pro-people budget' - Asiedu Nketia slams NPP over e-levy

 - There is a lot to worry about this gov’t – Kwakye Ofosu

-- E-levy will kill businesses, we have to kill it - MoMo Agents Association
+- E-levy will cripple businesses, we have to resist it - MoMo Agents Association

 - Read all related articles